-This $700,000 Project (Sense-T $638,000) brings together the Tasmanian Salmonid Growers' Association, IMAS and CSIRO to collect and analyse data from salmon farms in Macquarie Harbour.
+The $700,000 Project (Sense-T $638,000) brought together the Tasmanian Salmonid Growers' Association, IMAS and CSIRO to collect and analyse data from salmon farms in Macquarie Harbour.

-Sensors have been attached to individual 'sentinel' fish in pens in addition to sensors in the environment.
-Data is being collected on fish behaviour as well as environmental conditions such as water temperature, dissolved oxygen and depth.
+Sensors were attached to individual 'sentinel' fish in pens in addition to sensors in the environment.
+Data was collected on fish behaviour and environmental conditions such as water temperature, dissolved oxygen and depth.

 Fitting a network of biosensors on individual oysters to collect data on health and on-farm conditions is informing real-time decision making on production.
 The industry is becoming more competitive, efficient and sustainable.

-IMAS and CSIRO are working together on this $1.4 million Project (Sense-T $652,000) to further progress research begun under Sense-T's Stage 1 Aquaculture Project.
+IMAS and CSIRO worked together on the $1.4 million Project (Sense-T $652,000) to further progress research begun under Sense-T's Stage 1 Aquaculture Project.

 Tasmania has a reputation for premium oysters - with excellent growing areas located on the North, East, and South-East coasts.
 However, oysters can be susceptible to changing environmental conditions such as freshwater input and rapid change in temperature, which can slow their growth or cause mortalities.

-The Project is developing and trialling a network of oyster and environmental biosensors.
-These biosensors record oyster heartbeat and metabolism, and match this with environmental changes in temperature, salinity, pH, dissolved oxygen, turbidity and algal abundance.
-Monthly measurements of growth and oyster condition aim to link all of these parameters, and this information will be used to develop farm management models that maximise oyster production.
+The Project developed and trialled a network of oyster and environmental biosensors.
+The biosensors recorded oyster heartbeat and metabolism, and matched the information with environmental changes in temperature, salinity, pH, dissolved oxygen, turbidity and algal abundance.
+Growth and oyster condition were measured monthly to link the parameters, and the information used to develop farm management models that maximise oyster production.

-Having real-time environmental data available to oyster farmers is helping the industry become more competitive, efficient and sustainable.
-Demonstrating how conditions affect oysters is enabling producers to better manage their stock, helping to reduce oyster stress and improve growth.
+Having real-time environmental data available to oyster farmers assists the industry to become more competitive, efficient and sustainable.
+Demonstrating how conditions affect oysters enables producers to better manage their stock, helping to reduce oyster stress and improve growth.

 Project partners include; Barilla Bay Tasmania, Oysters Tasmania, Bolduans Bay Oysters, Tasman Sea Products and Shellfish Culture Ltd.